daireto/daireto/README.md

 Hi, I'm a passionate **Software Developer** with experience in **web development, automation, RPAs, and bot development**.
 I love building efficient and scalable solutions using modern technologies.

-These are some of the Python packages i have been working on:
+These are some of the Python packages i have developed:
 - [SQLActive](https://github.com/daireto/sqlactive/)
 - [Starlette DI](https://github.com/daireto/starlette-di/)
 - [OData V4 Query](https://github.com/daireto/odata-v4-query/)